BlackbitDigitalCommerce/pimcore-backup/README.md

 ### Backup execution
 Backups should be saved regularly.
 When you call `bin/console backup:backup` without parameter the backup archive file gets named `backup_pimcore-YYYYMMDDhhmm.tar.gz` (YYYYMMDDhhmm gets replaced by current date and time).
 Alternatively you can set the name yourself by providing an argument like `bin/console backup:backup backup.tar.gz`.
 This plugin does not care about deleting old backups, so keep an eye on available disk space.

+If you do not need versioning data, you can use the option `--skip-versions`.

 ### Restore
 Backups can be restored by executing `bin/console backup:restore <filename>`.
 It uses the same storage configuration as described above.